mjarkk/plex-like-web-app/README.md

 - If you see a lot of: [nodemon] files triggering change check: some/directory/some.file, Solution: npm i -g nodemon@debug
 - On linux (probably the same on mac and windows) chrome will eat you're RAM when working with the shaka player
 - Sometimes the ```serv/video.js``` file will fail on start because the database is not ready
+- Sometimes the ```serv/video.js``` file will re-render a complete video because the sha1 is not the same as last time

 ## Tested on:
 ### Linux (ubuntu 17.10)